tetracorp/k240/docs/_posts/2020-02-29-development.md

 - __11 April 1995__: According to an
 [internal memo](https://www.gremlinarchive.com/index.php/2019/08/06/gremlin-product-meeting-memo-april-1995/),
-a meeting about K240 was held at 3:30 pm, perhaps to discuss the sequel.
+a meeting about K240 was held at 3:30 pm, to discuss the PC sequel.
+PC Power magazine subsequently posts an announcement.
 - __Dec 1996__: PC sequel Fragile Allegiance released.
 - __3 Sep 1997__: Someone creates a zip file of K240 which would later be uploaded to Gremlin Graphics World as an authorized download.